-Medical Verification Form for Reasonable Accommodations: Emotional Support Animal students to provide recent, relevant, and comprehensive medical documentation.
+In order to provide reasonable, effective and appropriate housing accommodations to students at Marietta College who have disabilities, the Disability Services Office requires students to provide recent, relevant, and comprehensive medical documentation.
 This form must be filled out by a licensed physician, psychiatrist, social worker, or other mental health professional (not a family member) within six months of the requested emotional support animal accommodation.
-Students who require an emotional support animal must observe all posted housing selection deadlines.
+Students who require the use of an emotional support animal are required to observe all posted deadlines for housing selection.
 Although requests submitted after the posted deadlines can be accepted and considered, there is no guarantee that late applicants' accommodation needs can be met.